SECTION A - GENERAL INFORMATION

 9.00am - 5.00pm

-4. Children Those below 15 years of age, will not be permitted to enter the cemetery unless accompanied by a responsible adult.
+4. Children Those below 15 years of age, will not be permitted to enter the crematorium unless accompanied by a responsible adult.

 5. Dogs Shall not be permitted in the grounds unless on a lead

 6. Vehicles.
-Cars are allowed in the cemetery but drivers shall not exceed the speed limit of 5 mph.
+Cars are allowed at the crematorium but drivers shall not exceed the speed limit of 5 mph.
 Cars must only be driven on the main carriageways.
 On no account may cars be driven on footpaths, grass areas or planted areas.
 All vehicles must be parked neatly to allow access to other vehicles.

 8. All persons shall conduct themselves in a decent, quiet and orderly manner.
 The General Manager is empowered to take such action as he/she may consider appropriate against any person who may: